By Suzi Grant.

 Love my oily fish.
 Salmon is the highest of the oily fish for Omega 3 essential fatty acids – essential for the health of every cell in your body.

 The human brain just hoovers up DHA – docasal hexaenoic acid – the most effective of the Omega 3 fatty acids found in oily fish.
-The brain needs in high levels to avoid low serotonin levels, which can cause depression, SAD, moods and forgetfulness.
+The brain needs it in high levels to avoid low serotonin levels, which can cause depression, SAD, moods and forgetfulness.

 A high intake of fish oils has been linked to significant improvements in memory, moods and mental problems as well as lowering the risk of developing ageing-diseases such as Alzheimer’s.